HappySeaFox/sail/README.md

 # SAIL: Squirrel Abstract Image Libraries

-SAIL is a small and lightweight cross-platform library aimed to provide lightweight as well as complex APIs to decode and encode images in different formats.
+SAIL is a small and lightweight cross-platform library aimed to provide lightweight as well as complex APIs to decode and encode images in different formats. :sailboat:

 ## Features